Here is a useful link: 8 Tips for Shooting Modern Super 8

 The turnaround time for this type of processing can take up to 3 months, and there is no guarantee that an image will be produced because of the age of the film and the alternative process involved.
 Check with a sales associate for more information.

-Turn around time for processing and scanning is 3-5 business days, schedule and volume permitting.
-If the film is dropped off at our Burbank facility before 10:30 am, it is usually processed and scanned, ready for pick-up or shipment by 4:00pm within 3-5 days.
+Turn around time for processing and scanning is approximately 5-7 business days, schedule and volume permitting.
+If the film is dropped off at our Burbank facility before 10:30 am, it is usually processed and scanned, ready for pick-up or shipment by 4:00pm within 5-7 days.
+We can not guarantee turn around times.
 We will not start any work until Sprocket form and payment has been received.

 Turnaround times are schedule permitting and may vary based on the volume of film, your output options, etc.